 2. Inspect the room!

 Before letting your cat out of her carrier, inspect the room for anything concerning or potentially hazardous.
-This could include wires and cords, breakables, or things your cat could knock over.
-Check under the bed, behind the headboard and other furniture, etc.
+This could include wires and cords, breakables, plants, curtain strings, dropped pills from a previous guest, or even insect or mouse poison/traps.
+Check under the bed (even if it looks like there is no space), behind the headboard and other furniture, etc.

 You should also familiarize yourself with all of the hiding places.
 Cats are notorious for finding the most out-of-the-way hiding spots, so know where those are and block them off if you don’t want your cat possibly getting stuck or “lost” in your hotel room.